eSIM for IoT: How it works, benefits, and implementation guide

 -

-The secure element is embedded directly inside the cellular modem’s system-on-chip.
+- Secure element embedded directly inside the cellular modem chip

-Explore the differences between SIM, eSIM, and iSIM more in-depth here.
+Explore the differences between SIM, eSIM, and iSIM in depth.

 Faster time-to-market

-eSIMs can be provisioned with country-specific profiles at the factory or on first power-up.
-This eliminates delays waiting for local plastic SIMs and accelerates deployment.
+Provision devices with country-specific profiles at the factory or on first power-up.
+No waiting for local SIM cards to arrive.
+No customs delays.

-With IXT’s Global Data Pool, all eSIMs share one data allowance.
-This reduces wasted capacity, avoids unexpected overage fees, and makes costs predictable.
+With a Global Data Pool, all devices share one data allowance.
+This reduces wasted capacity and eliminates unexpected overage fees.

 Operational agility